Many bacteria, viruses, and fungi can cause pneumonia.

 The most common bacterial causes of community-acquired pneumonia are

 Streptococcus pneumoniae Streptococcal Infections Streptococcal infections are caused by any one of several species of Streptococcus.
-These gram-positive, sphere-shaped (coccal) bacteria (see figure How Bacteria Shape Up) cause many... read more (pneumococcus) causes about 150,000 hospitalizations in the United States each year.
+These gram-positive, sphere-shaped (coccal) bacteria (see figure ) cause many disorders, including... read more (pneumococcus) causes about 150,000 hospitalizations in the United States each year.
 There are over 90 types of pneumococci, but most serious disease is caused by only a small number of types.
 Pneumococcal pneumonia can be very severe, particularly in young children and older people.

 Haemophilus influenzae Haemophilus influenzae Infections Haemophilus influenzae are gram-negative bacteria that can cause infection in the respiratory tract, which can spread to other organs.
 Infection is spread through sneezing, coughing,... read more pneumonia may occur in adults but is more common among children.
 However, childhood infection has become much less common since children have been routinely vaccinated against H. influenzae.
 H. influenzae pneumonia is more common among adults who have underlying chronic lung disorders such as chronic obstructive pulmonary disease Chronic Obstructive Pulmonary Disease (COPD) Chronic obstructive pulmonary disease is persistent narrowing (blocking, or obstruction) of the airways occurring with emphysema, chronic obstructive bronchitis, or both disorders.
 Cigarette... read more (COPD) and bronchiectasis Bronchiectasis Bronchiectasis is an irreversible widening (dilation) of portions of the breathing tubes or airways (bronchi) resulting from damage to the airway wall.
 The most common cause is severe or repeated... read more .